nextagencyio/syncnext/README.md

-# Next.js Contentful CMS
+# SyncNext - AI-Powered Lightning Fast Development

 A modern Next.js application integrated with Contentful CMS for content management.
-This project demonstrates a headless CMS approach using Next.js 15 with App Router and Contentful for content delivery.
+SyncNext demonstrates a headless CMS approach using Next.js 15 with App Router and Contentful for content delivery, enhanced with AI-powered development tools.

 ## Features